Wild Card

 A Wild Card team is a team that qualifies for the postseason without finishing first in its division.
 When it was first introduced in 1994, the single Wild Card slot in each league went to the team with the best winning percentage which was not one of the three division winners.
 The wild card team played against the team with the best record in its league in the Division Series, if it was not a team from its own division.
 In that case, the wild card team played against the division winner with the second-best record.
 This changed in 2012.

 Starting with the 2012 season, Major League Baseball and the Major League Players Association agreed to expand the wild card format to include two wild card teams in each league.
-The two teams play one game, the "Wild Card Game" to determine which of the two will play the division winner with the best overall record in the Division Series.
+The two teams played one game, the "Wild Card Game" to determine which of the two would play the division winner with the best overall record in the Division Series.
 As a result of the expansion of the format, the rule which prevented two teams from the same division from meeting in the Division Series was set aside.
 The new format was initially agreed for the 2013 season, but subsequent discussions allowed it to apply immediately in 2012.
 The purpose of the expansion was not only to provide one more team in each league with a berth in the postseason, but also to make the act of winning a division title more meaningful by giving non-winners an extra hurdle to clear.

 In 2020, due to the shortened schedule caused by the Coronavirus pandemic, more playoff teams were added, as the second-place teams in each of the six divisions were guaranteed a postseason berth.
-But there remained two wild card in each league - the two teams with the best records among those not already guaranteed a postseason berth.
+But there remained two wild card teams in each league - the two teams with the best records among those not already guaranteed a postseason berth.
 This meant that instead of a Wild Card Game, each team that qualified for the postseason would play a "Wild Card Series", with the three division winners and the holder of the next best record in each league, having the advantage of being the home team for all three games of the series.

 American League Wild Card[edit]